EzequielAndreus/Personal-Finance-Manager/TESTING.md

-# Testing Guide for Milestone-1
+# Testing Guide for Personal Finance Tracker

-This document explains how to run and understand the tests for the Milestone-1 expense tracking application.
+This document explains how to run and understand the tests for the expense tracking application.

 ## Test Structure